 4. Transform the traditional beliefs that aren’t working for you: The next step is to weed out traditional beliefs that are leading to patterns of behaviors that aren’t working for you.
 This isn’t always easy to do, especially if it’s all you’ve ever known in your life and if you’re conscious of what others might think of you if you walk away from tradition.
 You’ll have to muster the courage to challenge and transform those traditions in a way that can support the fulfillment of your needs.
 If you grew up in family of lawyers and you’re expected to follow the family tradition, you have to be brave enough to let your family know that your heart is not in the field of law and that what you really want is to pursue an artistic profession.

-- Celebrate global traditions: Immersing yourself in other cultural traditions will give context to your own origins.
+5. Celebrate global traditions: Immersing yourself in other cultural traditions will give context to your own origins.
 I suggest visiting cultural events, participating in festivals and holidays, and traveling to other countries.
 Keep an open mind as you absorb all the stories, rituals, folklore and myths that give rise to the traditional practices you witness.
-If you come from a place of curiosity, understanding and tolerance, participating in world traditions can turn out to be the most delightful learning experiences.
+If you come from a place of curiosity, understanding and tolerance, participating in world traditions can turn out to be a delightful learning experiences.